 Colours are nicely saturated, without having too much pop.
 They’re also on the warm side, making them appealing without being unrealistic.

-The camera’s automatic white balance setting copes very well with artificial lighting, producing pleasingly realistic images that don’t generally have the yellowish tint that can mar lesser cameras.
+The camera’s automatic white balance setting copes very well with artificial lighting, producing pleasingly realistic images.
 If you want something which is ultra-realistic, you may want to consider switching to a more specific white balance setting, but it’s not generally needed.

 The overall impression of detail is great – something we’d expect considering that there’s no anti-aliasing filter.
 Low light performance is also good, with images looking great all the way up to around ISO 12800.
 The ISO 25600 setting can be useful if you’re desperate and only want to share the images online at small sizes, but is best avoided if you want the best possible quality.
 If you examine images shot at ISO 6400 at 100%, it’s possible to see image smoothing and a painterly effect in some areas of the image, but this should only prove to be problematic if you want to perform heavy crops or print at huge sizes.